Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-07-setup-draw.md

 What did you see?

-Now, let's actually do something fun on the screen.
+Now, let's do something fun on the screen.